istio/istio.io/content/about/contribute/style-guide/index.md

 ### Only capitalize the first letter of headings

-For any headings use sentence case: only capitalize the the first word of the heading, except for proper nouns or an acronyms.
+For any headings use sentence case: only capitalize the first word of the heading, except for proper nouns or acronyms.
 Note that the `title:` annotation in markdown uses title case.

 |Do                      | Don't